ifthenpay/WHMCS/readme.md

 8. **Gateway Close Button Text** - Text displayed in the "Return to Shop" button in the gateway page;
 9. **Description** - Text displayed under amount, as a description, in the gateway page;
 10. **Deadline** - (optional) Input the number of days to deadline for the Payshop reference.
 From 1 to 99 days, leave empty if you don't want it to expire.
-11. **Minimum Ammount** - (optional) Input minimum value to only display this payment method for orders values above it;
+11. **Minimum Amount** - (optional) Input minimum value to only display this payment method for orders values above it;
-12. **Maximum Ammount** - (optional) Input maximum value to only display this payment method for orders values below it;
+12. **Maximum Amount** - (optional) Input maximum value to only display this payment method for orders values below it;
 13. **Show Payment Icon on Checkout** - Display this payment method logo image on checkout, choose from 3 options:

     - OFF - show method title: displays Payment Method Title;
     - ON - show default icon: displays ifthenpay gateway logo;
-    - ON - show composit icon: displays a composite image of all the payment method logos you have selected;
+    - ON - show composite icon: displays a composite image of all the payment method logos you have selected;

 14. **Cancel ifthenpay gateway Order** - (optional) When enabled, allows the order cancellation cron job to run for this specific method.
 The cancellation cron job executes with the WHMCS daily cron;
 15. **Callback** (optional) Enable to activate Callback, by selecting this option the order state will update when a payment is received;